Exact and high order discretization schemes for Wishart processes and their affine extensions: Exact simulation of Wishart processes

-Therefore, by a combination of Corollary~\ref{InvariantTrL1} and Theorem~\ref{StructureDyn}, we get a simple way to construct explicitly a process that has the infinitesimal generator~$L_1$ for any initial condition $x\in \posm$.
-In particular, this enables us to sample exactly the Wishart distribution~$WIS_d(x,\alpha,0,I_d^1;t)$.
-The algorithm below sums up the whole procedure.
+Therefore, by a combination of Corollary~\ref{InvariantTrL1} and Theorem~\ref{StructureDyn}, we get a simple way to explicitly construct a process that has the infinitesimal generator $L_{e^1_d}$ for any initial condition $x\in\posm$.
+In particular, this enables us to sample exactly the Wishart distribution $\WIS_d(x,\alpha,0,e^1_d;t)$.
+Algorithm~\ref{Algo1} below sums up the whole procedure.

-Let us discuss now the complexity of this algorithm.
+Let us now discuss the complexity of Algorithm~\ref{Algo1}.
 The number of operations required by the extended Cholesky decomposition is of order $O(d^3)$.
 From a computational point of view, the permutation is handled directly and does not require any matrix multiplication so that we can consider w.l.o.g. that $\pi=I_d$.
-Since $c_r$ is lower triangular, the calculation of $u_{\set{1,i}}$, $i=1,\dots,r+1$ only requires $O(d^2)$ operations.
-Also, we do not perform in practice the matrix product~\eqref{explicit_sol_L1}, but only compute the values of $X_{\set{1,i}}$ for $i=1,\dots,d$, which requires also $O(d^2)$ operations.
+Since $c_r$ is lower triangular, the calculation of $u_{\{1,i\}}$, $i=1,\ldots,r+1$, only requires $O(d^2)$ operations.
+Also, we do not perform in practice the matrix product (\ref{explicitsolL1}), but only compute the values of $X_{\{1,i\}}$ for $i=1,\ldots,d$, which also requires $O(d^2)$ operations.
 Last, $d$ samples are at most required.
-To sum up, it comes out that the complexity of the whole algorithm is of order $O(d^3)$.
+To sum up, it comes out that the complexity of Algorithm~\ref{Algo1} is of order $O(d^3)$.